Group-3-SEM/Group-3/Use Cases/use-case-2.md

-# USE CASE: 2 Produce a Report on the Population of all the Countries in a Continent by Largest to Smallest
+# USE CASE: 2 Produce a Report on the Population of all the Countries in the Given Continent by Largest to Smallest

 ## CHARACTERISTIC INFORMATION